-Learn how this important date affects the financial aid awarded to you.
+This is an important date, and it affects the financial aid awarded to you.

 What is a financial aid eligibility date?

-The financial aid eligibility date is the day that the Office of Financial Aid takes a “snapshot” of your total enrollment to determine your Title IV* federal award eligibility for the semester.
+On the financial aid he financial aid eligibility date, is the day that the Office of Financial Aid takes a “snapshot” of your total enrollment to determine your Title IV* federal award eligibility for the semester.
 This “snapshot” locks in the number of eligible credit hours upon which your financial aid award is based.

 The eligibility date applies to all courses, even those beginning later in the semester.